PEF Summer School 2016

 University of Ottawa, Ottawa

 Learn in a day what you may have missed from a year of regular classes

 about the cutting edge economic issues that everyone is talking about.

-The Progressive Economics Forum (PEF) invites you to submit an application for our one-day Summer School, which will take place the day before the Canadian Economics Association annual conference at the University of Ottawa, June 3-5.
+Our one-day Summer School will take place the day before the Canadian Economics Association annual conference at the University of Ottawa, June 3-5.
 The summer school aims to help nurture a new generation of economists and researchers who will explore practical and theoretical problems from an unconventional perspective.
-As a participant, you will have the opportunity to expand your views with stimulating discussion about:

 8:00 – 8:30 a.m.
 Registration